 - Geographic breadth of awards.
 Awards have been made in 56 different KBAs and in every eligible country in the hotspot, including in Turkmenistan and Uzbekistan, which have unique elements that make working there difficult.
 The roles of the RIT making small grants in Turkmenistan and of international organizations able to work with local sub-grantees in Uzbekistan have been crucial. - Working in the context of tumultuous political events.
-During the year, the RIT and grantees faced challenges from political events.
-These included in Afghanistan, where the Taliban government's restrictions on the engagement of women made granting almost impossible.
-In at least one hotspot country, the government placed unusual scrutiny on local CSOs, and in another, regulations on receipt of foreign funds led to limited interest in applying.
-Most significantly, the events in Russia and Ukraine changed the dynamic in multiple ways, including for the RIT, which by 2024, will perhaps see a much smaller presence in Moscow.
-Nonetheless, the portfolio moved forward and continued to work toward conservation goals.
+The year was defined by the ongoing conflict between Russia and Ukraine, which led to: (1) the dissolution of WWF-Russia, an organization with a 24-year history; (2) tighter restrictions on international wire transfers of funds; and (3) cost increases due to limited supplies from Russia and Ukraine and increased local demand from short-term immigration spikes from Russia and Ukraine.